 IBS is a multifaceted disorder and, while there is no known cure, it can usually be managed.
 But like other chronic diseases, managing irritable bowel syndrome is not easy.
 Effective management is often dependent on a successful patient-healthcare provider relationship.
 Although the time you spend with your healthcare provider may be limited, you can help ensure that effective two-way communication takes place during your visit.

 Healthcare Provider Visit Worksheet

 Complete IBS Visit Guide and take it to your healthcare provider.
-By providing your healthcare provider with information, he or she may be able to gain a greater insight not ordinarily attainable during a standard 15-minute appointment.
+By providing your healthcare provider with information, they may be able to gain a greater insight not ordinarily attainable during a standard 15-minute appointment.
 This list of Words to Know may help you better communicate your concerns.

 Putting it All Together

 For persons with IBS, effective diagnosis and treatment starts with an understanding of IBS.
-Work together with your healthcare provider or therapist.
-Develop your own IBS treatment plan and outcome goals.
+Working with your healthcare provider or therapist to develop your own IBS treatment plan and outcome goals.
 Working in partnership with a health professional can help achieve the best possible results.